Giant Buckeye Cookie

 Love how it was so easy and it turned out delicious!

-I still do not see the review rating!
 I'd added about 1/2 cup total of buttermilk to the cake batter as it was too thick.
 I used 2 Tbsp. of milk for peanut butter filling to spread more easily.
 I spread 1/2 the batter over bottom and sides of greased and floured 10" skillet.
 This recipe is a great one!

 So good and so easy to make!